Spiritual abuse and religious abuse are types of abuse.

 their guard down, and feel safe as they worship.
 When a person is violated in a sacred place, the place of abuse, and similar places, become persistent noxious reminders of the abuse and can interfere with the spiritual blessings associated with the place as well as supportive relationships connected to the place.
 In addition, the abused person may lose considerable trust in the clergy, experience anger with God and the church, and lose an important part of their identity, their faith, should they leave faith altogether.

-Five Types of Spiritual or Religious Abuse
+Six Types of Spiritual or Religious Abuse

-Examples of spiritual or religious abuse may include using sacred texts, interpretation of sacred texts, or self-reported messages from a god or a spirit to coerce someone to do something that causes, or is likely to cause harm.
+Examples of spiritual or religious abuse may include using sacred texts, interpretation of sacred texts, or self-reported messages from a god or a spirit to coerce someone to do something that causes, or is likely to cause measurable harm.

 Coercion may include inducing fear due to threats of eternal punishment, spiritual torment, or bodily harm in this life.
 Coercion is persistent psychosocial pressure that can be difficult to resist by vulnerable people.